jmkristian/node-agwpe/README.md

 });
 server.listen({
         host: ['A1CALL-1', 'B2CALL-10'], // This server's call signs.
-        port: [0, 1], // AGWPE ports to listen to.
+        port: [0, 1], // TNC ports to listen to.
 Default: all ports },
-    function onListening(info) { // called when the server begins listening console.log('AGWPE listening %o', info);
+    function onListening(info) { // called when the server begins listening console.log('TNC listening %o', info);
     });
 ```